-- In real-time mode, to observe the flow of parts around the CIM cell. - In simulation mode, to observe the results of different production strategies on-screen without actually operating the CIM equipment.
+- In real-time mode, to observe the flow of parts around the CIM cell. - In simulation mode, to observe the results of different production strategies on-screen without actually operating the CIM equipment. - The Graphic Display of a working OpenCIM cell is displayed in the CIM Manager window.
+It can also be displayed on another PC in three different 3D views at the same time on the same screen.

-Minimum PC requirements for Graphic Display and Tracking PC::
+Minimum PC requirements for Graphic Display and Tracking PC: